 Bee: The color of bees can range between yellow and black depending on the species.
-Bees share different traits with various bugs.
+But honey bees share different traits with various bugs.

 For instance honey bees have a golden-yellow color with a characteristic brown band.
 Bumblebees are tan in color with a yellow or orange coloration.
 Bees have 3 pairs of legs – and thus may be considered as insects.